Tale of Tales poster

 Structural Analysis

-The Status Quo at 2 minutes (1% through the runtime) establishes Three kingdoms established: the Queen of Longtooth obsessed with having a child, the King of Strongcliff obsessed with a giant flea, and the King of Highhills consumed by lust.
-Each ruler trapped in their desires..
-Notably, this early placement immediately immerses viewers in the story world.
+The Status Quo at 1 minutes (1% through the runtime) establishes Three kingdoms exist in uneasy peace.
+The Queen of Longtrellis watches performers with her husband, her face betraying profound sadness at her childlessness.
+The King of Strongcliff lounges in decadent isolation.
+The King of Highhills tends to his beloved flea.
+Each ruler harbors an obsessive desire that defines their existence..
+The analysis reveals that this early placement immediately immerses viewers in the story world.

 Emotional Journey